miaoxm2/Salix-SexChr.Genome/README.md

 # Dynamic evolution of a sex-linked region
-This repository contains all the scripts used in the analysis presented in the manuscript Dynamic evolution of a sex-linked region ##link.
+This repository contains all the scripts used in the analysis presented in the manuscript **Dynamic evolution of a sex-linked region**.
 The scripts are organized by analysis type, allowing readers to understand and reproduce specific steps in the study.

 ----
 ## **Repository Structure**